Translated by MATCHA_En

 Given the sheer volume of visitors to the area during the fireworks, it is important to remember that the streets, restaurants, trains and train stations will be especially crowded before, during and after the festival.

 If you are planning on seeing the fireworks in a group, designate a meeting place in advance and make sure to give yourselves plenty of time to travel.
-With this many visitors, difficulties with cell phone reception and wi-fi speed are guaranteed to happen, so please note that any mobile devices may not connect, or may take far longer than usual to send and receive any messages, regardless of carrier.

 Those having a picnic or enjoying the festival foods, please remember to take your garbage home with you to throw away, or to sort and dispose of your garbage in the designated bins.